History

 It all started with a blog comment.

 On December 8, 2020, Red Hat announced that they would discontinue development of CentOS, which has been a production-ready downstream version of Red Hat Enterprise Linux, in favor of a newer upstream development variant of that operating system known as "CentOS Stream".
-In response, original founder of CentOS, Gregory Kurtzer, announced via a comment on the CentOS website that he would again start a project to achieve the original goals of CentOS.
-It's name was chosen as a tribute to early CentOS co-founder Rocky McGaugh.
+In response, the original founder of CentOS, Gregory Kurtzer, announced via a comment on the CentOS website that he would again start a project to achieve the original goals of CentOS.
+Its name was chosen as a tribute to early CentOS co-founder Rocky McGaugh.
 By December 12, the code repository of Rocky Linux had become the top-trending repository on GitHub.

 On December 22, 2020, Rocky Linux announced that the target for an initial release was anywhere between March and May of 2021.
 On January 20, 2021, it was announced that a test repository would be made available to the public by the end of February, and a release candidate was on target for the end of March 2021.
 However, that date was slightly pushed back, and on April 30, 2021, the first release candidate was officially released.
 The second release candidate, of version 8.4, the last before the stable release, was released on June 4, 2021.
 On June 21, 2021, the stable release of Rocky Linux 8.4 was released, with the code name "Green Obsidian".